Project-Haystack/xeto/src/xeto/doc.xeto/Specs.md

 # Slots

 Slot specs are specs nested inside a dict spec to define a field value in instance data.
-They follow all the same rules a other specs, but must start with a lower case ASCII letter.
+They follow all the same rules as other specs, but must start with a lower case ASCII letter.

 We call the containing spec of a slot the *parent*.
 Slots have